University of Nicosia

-University of Nicosia (UNIC) is a private university in Nicosia, Cyprus.
+The University of Nicosia (UNIC) is a private for-profit university in Nicosia, Cyprus.

 In September 2007, Intercollege became the University of Nicosia, Cyprus.
 It later split from the rest of the University of Nicosia.

+The University of Nicosia operates a branch campus in Athens, Greece, known as UNIC Athens.

 Through scholarship, students were given the opportunity to continue their education at this institution with financial support.

 University of Nicosia's campus is greater than 100.000 square meters.

 The university houses the largest medical school in the country and offers multiple medical programmes: 1) A 6-year undergraduate entry Doctor of Medicine (GEMD) programme; 2) a 5-year Graduate Entry Medical Degree (GEMD); 3) a master's degree in Family Medicine (MScFM); 4) a master's degree in Public Health (MPH) and 5) a PhD in medical sciences.